fleetdm/fleet/orbit/docs/TUF-Update-Guide.md

         └── orbit.exe
 ```
 7. With the executables on your workstation, proceed to [Pushing updates](#pushing-updates) (`edge`).
+8. Manually run (`Run workflow`) this action that will update the released versions on our doc: https://github.com/fleetdm/fleet/actions/workflows/fleetd-tuf.yml.

 ### osqueryd

 > Assuming we are releasing version 5.12.0 of osqueryd.

 1. Bump osquery version in https://github.com/fleetdm/fleet/blob/30a36b0b3a1fd50e48d98a4c3c955595022f5277/.github/workflows/generate-osqueryd-targets.yml#L27.
-1. Commit the changes, push the branch (assuming branch name is `bump-osqueryd-5.12.0`) and create a PR.
+2. Commit the changes, push the branch (assuming branch name is `bump-osqueryd-5.12.0`) and create a PR.
-1. Once the Github action completes run the following (the [GitHub API token](https://github.com/settings/tokens?type=beta) does not need any special permissions -- public repository access is sufficient):
+3. Once the Github action completes run the following (the [GitHub API token](https://github.com/settings/tokens?type=beta) does not need any special permissions -- public repository access is sufficient):
 ```sh
 go run ./tools/tuf/download-artifacts osqueryd \
     --git-branch bump-osqueryd-5.12.0 \